• Lit Life Media

 From Subculture to High Art: The Role of Tattoo Conventions

 Tattoo conventions, which began in the mid-20th century, provided a platform for artists to showcase their work, exchange techniques, and connect with enthusiasts.
-These events were pivotal in legitimizing tattooing as an art form, attracting mainstream attention, and fostering a sense of community among artists and collectors.
+These events were pivotal in legitimizing tattooing as an art form, attracting mainstream attention, and fostering a sense of community among artists and collectors, a testament to the dedication and artistry of the tattoo community.

 How Pop Culture Helped Tattoos Go Mainstream